 The spot price of uranium can be more volatile than the long-term contract price of uranium; noting that the majority of uranium sales occur under long-term contracts.
-The spot price for uranium on July 31, 2019 was US\$25.50 compared with US\$28.50 as at December 31, 2018.
-There is substantial industry commentary that supports a continued improvement in the spot price which is currently projected to reach US\$30.00 this calendar year.
+The spot price for uranium on December 31, 2019 was US\$24.93/lb compared with US\$27.75/lb on December 31, 2018.
+There is substantial industry commentary that supports a continued improvement in the spot price.